 We opted for the motorized version as we were both growing older, and I with my arthritis would find the operation of shutters with telescopic poles a total trial!
 The motorized shutters are operated with an RF remote that looks like a compact smartphone that offer eight tilt positions for the shutter vanes to control the light in the bathroom.
 And it could be used to control the vanes of a host of shutters, not just two like we have!
 I wouldn’t have to use glares if I wanted to read the newspaper or a paperback while I was on the pot!
 At night, they could be positioned open to allow a view of the Milky Way.

 We were a tad bit concerned about cleaning the skylight, especially after the incident of the teenager falling through a skylight when he’d got up to shovel the snow off the roof!
 But the shutters were practically clip on and off – they could easily come off the brackets they’re fitted on to when the skylight need a detergent spray cleaning, which my dear tall husband could do without working a sweat!
 And if we wanted the snow shoveled off the roof, nobody would come crashing through as the shutters would prevent any such occurrence!
 And nobody could come crawling into our little place if we forget to close the skylight when they were opened once in a while.

 I’m pleased as punch, and I can’t wait to have some shutters installed in our apartment in Austin.
 That would be great.
-Motorized shutters have given me an outlook that I hadn’t considered before.
+Motorized skylight shades and shutters have given me an outlook that I hadn’t considered before.
 I may well end up cheating the arthritis threatening to take over my body!